ulrikstrid/reenv/README.md

 [![Build Status](https://strid.visualstudio.com/OSS/_apis/build/status/ulrikstrid.reenv?branchName=master)](https://strid.visualstudio.com/OSS/_build/latest?definitionId=23&branchName=master)

-[dotenv-cli](https://github.com/entropitor/dotenv-cli) implementation in ReasonML.
+[dotenv-cli](https://github.com/entropitor/dotenv-cli) implementation in native ReasonML.
 The goal is to have feature parity with [dotenv](https://github.com/motdotla/dotenv) but be implemented in Reason.
 If there is a feature missing please log an issue.

+reenv is compiled as a binary and there is no node involved when running it as you can see in the [benchmarks section](#simple-benchmarks).

 ## Installation